The Discerning Angler's Exploratory Fly Fishing Platform

 - Coffee, sodas, and bottled water aboard the boat

 What’s Not Included:

-- Round trip airfare to Belize City (BZE)
+- Round trip airfare to and from Belize City (BZE)

-- Bar tab and alcohol (over the one case of Belikin and one bottle of Rum per person
+- Additional alcohol (over the one case of Belikin and one bottle of Rum per person)

 - Additional non-fishing adventure packages